nxvelveteen/FNF-JS-Engine/README.md

 <!-- this is an secret -->
 # NOTE
 THIS NOT THE JS ENGINE BASE REPO.
-THIS BRANCH MADE BY [mcagabe19](https://github.com/mcagabe19) AND ALL CREDITS GOES TO HER.
+THIS BRANCH IS MADE BY [mcagabe19](https://github.com/mcagabe19) AND ALL CREDITS GOES TO HER.

 <h1 align="center">
   <br>